fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-A function is a set of statements that perform[]{#id325847866 .indexterm} a specific task.
+A function is a set of statements that perform a specific task.
 Using functions helps in breaking our program into smaller parts.
 Programs will be more organized if we use functions as it avoids repetition and makes code reusable.
 Look at the following syntax: